 Predator Deterrence

 The primary purpose of stink bug smell is keeping predators away.
 Birds, lizards, and small mammals quickly learn to avoid these foul-tasting, bad-smelling insects.
-This chemical shield provides excellent protection in the wild.
+Even predatory insects like wheel bugs and other assassin bugs can be deterred by this chemical defense, though wheel bugs do still prey on stink bugs when they can catch them.

 Communication and Aggregation